bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 discretization.

-**Clean Bits**: The last issue to discuss is the how the bits back operation samples the :math:`\bf z` value.
+**Clean Bits**: The last issue to discuss is the how the bits back operation pseudo-randomly samples the :math:`\bf z` value.
 Since we're sampling from the bits from the top of the existing bitstream, which is essentially the previous prior-encoded posterior sample, we would not expect it to be a true random sample (which would require a uniform random stream of bits).
 Only in the base-case with the first sample, can we achieve this either by seeding the bitstream with truly uniform random bits or by just directly directly sample from the posterior.
-It seems to me like there's not too much to do about this inefficiency because the whole point of this method is to get "bits back".
+It seems to me like there's not too much to do about this inefficiency because the whole point of this method is to get "bits back" so it's difficult to retrieve a truly random sample.
+From [1], the effect of this wasn't so clear but they have some theoretical discussion referencing some prior work.

 |h2| Implementation Details |h2e|

-There were three main parts to my toy implementatin: ANS algorithm, variational autoencoder, and the bitsback algorithm.
+There were three main parts to my toy implementation: the ANS algorithm, a variational autoencoder, and the bitsback algorithm.
 Below are some details on each.
-You can find the code I used here in my `Github <https://github.com/bjlkeng/sandbox/tree/master/bitsback>`__.
+You can find the code I used here on my `Github <https://github.com/bjlkeng/sandbox/tree/master/bitsback>`__.

-**ANS**: The implementation I used was almost identical to the toy implementation I used from my `previous post on ANS <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ (which I wrote while travelling down the rabbit hole to understand bitsback algorithm).
+**ANS**: The implementation I used was almost identical to the toy implementation I used from my `previous post on ANS <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ (which I wrote while travelling down the rabbit hole to understand the bitsback algorithm).
 That post has some details on the toy implementation that I used for it.
 These are notes for the incremental changes I made:

 * I had to fix some slow parts of my implementation or else my experiments would have taken forever.
 For example, I was calculating the CDF in a slow way using native Python data structures.
-Switching to numpy `cusum` fixed some of that.
+Switching to Numpy `cusum` fixed some of that.
 Additionally, I had to make sure that all my arrays were in numypy objects and not slow native Python lists.
 * As part of the algorithm, you have to calculate very big numbers that could exceed 64 bits (especially with an alphabet size of 256 and renormalization factor of 32).
 Python integers are great for this because they have arbitrary size.
-The only thing I had to be careful of was converting between my numpy operations and Python integers.
+The only thing I had to be careful of was converting between my Numpy operations and Python integers.
   It was mostly just wrapping most expressions in the main calculation with `int` but took a bit to get it all sorted out.
-* Also had to factor the code so that it could code symbols incrementally, instead of having the entire message available so it could be used in the bitsback algorithm.
+* The code needed to be refactored a bit so that it could code symbols incrementally, instead of having the entire message available so it could be used in the bitsback algorithm.
 * I used 16 bits of quantization to model the distribution of the 256 pixel values and 32 bit renormalization.